St. Joseph's Board of Directors

 - Representative of the St. Joseph's Health Care Foundation;

 - Representative of the St. Joseph's Health Care Society;

 - St. Joseph's President and CEO; with the balance of the Directors selected from Board committees.

-When a member leaves our Board after their term, which is a maximum of six years, the nominating committee looks for a replacement with a similar set of skills and/or additional skills and backgrounds to round out the Board complement.
+When a member leaves our Board after their term, which is a maximum of six years, the Nominating Subcommittee looks for a replacement with a similar set of skills and/or additional skills and backgrounds to round out the Board complement.

-Candidates are drawn from the Board's committee members who have spent several years participating and learning about St. Joseph's and the various health care services it provides to the community.
+Candidates are typically drawn from the Board's Committee Members who have spent several years participating and learning about St. Joseph's and the various health care services it provides to the community.
 A candidate's ability to give a significant amount of volunteer time and their level of commitment to the organization are important factors in the selection process.

-Once the nominating committee identifies potential candidates, their biographies are given to our owners, St. Joseph's Health Care Society.
-The Society is kept up-to-date throughout the nominating process, since it ultimately approves new Board members at its annual meeting of the members.
+Once the Nominating Subcommittee identifies potential candidates, their biographies are given to our owners, St. Joseph's Health Care Society.
+The Society is kept up-to-date throughout the nominating process, since it ultimately approves new Board Directors at its annual meeting of the members.